Alluseri/SeriStyle/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Debug Info**
-Click "Copy debug" in SeriStyle's popup menu and paste the info here.
-Please remove this placeholder text too.
-Replace this placeholder with "N/A" if you're unable to copy the debug info.

 **Additional context**
 Remove this section if there is nothing to add in order to avoid littering the issue up.